-- 1. Lecture Component (maximum 70%) - 1.1.
-Two or three classroom tests will be given during the semester (30%) - 1.2.
-A final exam covering the entire semester's work will be given during the final examination period (30%) - 1.3.
-Problem and research assignments will be graded and class participation, particularly during semester discussions and student presentations, will be assessed (10%) - 2.
-Laboratory (minimum 20%) - 2.1.
-Written reports for each experiment will be graded.
-These reports will be either complete reports, prepared in a laboratory notebook, or shorter submissions on report sheets.
-In addition, some written quizzes based on the laboratory material will be evaluated (17%) - 2.2.
-Quantitative results of experiments performed on unknown samples will be graded (3%) - 3.
-Term Project and Field Trips (10%)
+1. Lecture Component (maximum 70%)

+- a) Two or three classroom tests will be given during the semester (about 30%) - b) A final exam covering the entire semester's work will be given during the final examination period (30%) - c) Problem and research assignments will be graded and class participation, particularly during semester discussions and student presentations, will be assessed (about 10%) - 2.
+Laboratory (minimum 20%) - a) Written reports for each experiment will be graded.
+Reports will be either complete notebook reports or shorter report sheets.
+In addition, some written quizzes based on the lab material will be evaluated (17%) - b) Quantitative results of experiments performed on unknown samples will be graded (3%)

-In consultation with the instructor, each student will choose a term project involving a chemistry related environmental issue.
+3. Term Project and Field Trips (about 10%) In consultation with the instructor, each student will choose a term project involving a chemistry related environmental issue.
 The project will involve literature research, collection and analysis of appropriate samples and preparation (and presentation) of a term paper.
 Guidelines and requirements for the term project will be distributed by the instructor.

-R: Prior Learning A Assessment and l Recognition: specify v whether c ourse is oper n for PLAR
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR